1969

 For design inspiration, in 2013 Card visited the bridge at the Nishinomiya Tsutakawa Japanese Garden in Spokane, Washington.
 The new Tsuru Island bridge is wider and twice as long.
 Jim Card purchased purple heart wood with 75% of the materials funded by the City of Gresham, the planning and construction of the bridge was to begin.

-Jim Card and numerous volunteers sawed, machined, and glued all the pieces to construct the bridge—in Jim’s home workshop.
+Jim Card and numerous volunteers sawed, machined, and glued all the pieces to construct the bridge—in Jim’s home workshop, and they were also allowed to use the industrial shop belonging to Quality Woodworking.
 This endeavor took roughly six months to complete.
 Once again, volunteers made this happen under the meticulous direction of Jim Card.
 By June of 2015, the old bridge was demolished.
 In July of 2015 the new bridge was completed with the finishing touches of a finial to each post called a Giboshi— a standard for bridges in Japan.

 2016: Azumaya